 Flow, Pressure, Cavitation!
-Use "X-Ray Vision" to Avert a Design Disaster
+Use

 In this web seminar we will discuss the typical challenges an engineer faces when designing Process Plant flow control devices such as valves and piping.
 We will see how an MCAD an embedded Concurrent CFD approach can dramatically improve workflow during the design process, leading to better products in far less time, maximizing both output and profits.